-Reasons for resorting to addiction may differ from one person to the next, but addiction has common physical and psychological characteristics.
-When a person starts to rely on the addictive substance or activity too much, they become “dependent” on it.
-Dependence generally starts when the introduction of an addictive action or substance can produce “pleasure” and/or “escape” for the user.
+The reasons behind addiction vary from one person to the next.
+Despite this, addiction has common physical and psychological characteristics.
+Once a person starts to rely on an addictive substance or activity too much, they become “dependent” on it.
+Dependence generally starts with the production of “pleasure” and/or “escape” for the user.

-- Physical dependence, for instance, happens when a person’s body develops a “need” to consume a particular substance or do a particular activity to the point of having withdrawal symptoms.
-Dependence can be on both prescribed and elicit substances inclusive of benzodiazepines, cocaine, amphetamines, opiates, marijuana, barbiturates, alcohol, nicotine, and even caffeine.
+Physical dependence occurs when a person’s body develops a “need” to consume a particular substance or do a particular activity to the point of having withdrawal symptoms.
+Dependence can occur with both prescribed and elicit substances.
+These can include:

-- Psychological dependence occurs when the addicted person has withdrawal symptoms when the substance or activity is absent.
-These include irritability, insomnia, cravings, and depression.
+Psychological dependence occurs when an addicted person has withdrawal symptoms whenever the substance or activity is absent.
+Withdrawal symptoms include:

-Unfortunately, the speed of a person’s rate of “dependence” with a substance varies depending on a lot of factors.
-These include the substance or action itself, the volume and frequency of the consumption or activity, the degree of pleasure, social factors, genetic makeup, and psychological susceptibility.
+The speed that a person forms a “dependence” on a substance or activity depends on various factors.
+These can include the substance or action itself, the volume and frequency of the consumption or activity, the degree of pleasure derived, social factors, genetic makeup, as well as psychological susceptibility.

-Come in and talk to us at Direct Focus Solutions in a safe and professional environment that will allow you to focus on your objectives of treatment to reach for a better life ahead.
+Please come and talk to us.
+We offer a safe, supportive and professional environment that will allow you to focus on treatment objectives and help you reach for a better life ahead.